bruceminanga/bruceminanga/README.md

 ### DevSecOps & Cloud Engineer | Building Secure, Scalable Infrastructure to Accelerate AI & Machine Learning Innovation

-I am a proactive engineer transitioning from a strong foundation in **Software Engineering** and **Linux Systems Administration** to a career in **DevSecOps and Cloud Engineering**.
 My passion lies in building efficient, scalable, and automated systems.
-I believe in a "learn-by-doing" philosophy, which is why my GitHub is filled with hands-on lab projects where I apply and master core DevOps practices.
+I believe in a "learn-by-doing" philosophy.

 My current focus is on mastering the entire CI/CD lifecycle, from containerization with **Docker** and orchestration with **Kubernetes**, to provisioning infrastructure with **Terraform**.